FREQUENTLY ASKED QUESTIONS

 o Hunting knives, camp knives, pocket knives, machetes.
 If it has a blade, we can sharpen it with very few exceptions.

 Do you sharpen tools?

 o Yes, we can sharpen a range of tools such as all types of garden shears, pruners, loppers and choppers, scissors, chisels, axes, mauls, shovels, leather craft and wood working tools.
-I am always happy to discuss and evaluate tools that are not listed here or on my price list so please contact me with questions.
+I am always happy to discuss and evaluate tools that were not listed here or on my price list so please contact me with questions.

-Do you sharpen Ceramic knives?
+Do you sharpen ceramic knives?

 o Yes.
 We can repair and sharpen most ceramic knives.